 In terms of speed, modern 2019 and later MacBook Pro models have NVMe SSD drives, which are incredibly fast.
 These are much faster than traditional SATA drives and thus allow for quicker access, management, and editing of photos.

 Display and Screen Size

 Lastly, the display type and screen size are vital.
-Ideally, you want a large screen size so you can view your photos at high resolutions.
-A larger screen also helps make photo editing dashboards less cluttered.
+Ideally, you want a bigger screen size so you can view your photos as large as possible.
+A bigger screen also helps make photo editing dashboards less cluttered.
 The following are the best MacBook Pro screen sizes:

 Pick the Perfect MacBook for Photo Editing